 What does CGD™ mean?

-The CGD™ certification mark is licensed only to practicing designers who have completed at least seven years, in total, of combined graphic design education and/or professional practice, and whose services are demonstrated to be of nationally acceptable standards.
+The CGD™ mark is licensed only to practicing designers who have completed at least seven years, in total, of combined graphic design education and/or professional practice, and whose services are demonstrated to be of nationally acceptable standards.

 Increase Success, Reduce Risk